tdhopper/c.tdhopper.com/content/post/2017-06-07-parallelizing-a-python-function-for-the-extremely-lazy.md

 date: 2017-06-07
 slug: parallelizing-a-python-function-for-the-extremely-lazy
 aliases: [/blog/2017/Jun/07/parallelizing-a-python-function-for-the-extremely-lazy/]
-category:
+categories:
   - Articles
 Description: How to use a simple Python CLI and GNU Parallel to quickly run a Python process on multiple cores.
+tags:
+    - python
 ---

 Do you ever want to be able to run a Python function in parallel on a set of inputs?
 Have you ever gotten frustrated with the GIL, the multiprocessing library, or joblib?

 Try this:

-#### Install Python Fire to run your command from the command line
+## Install Python Fire to run your command from the command line

 Install [Python Fire](https://github.com/google/python-fire) with `$ pip install fire`.